:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 Berber Khrab set with chain and red and green glass inlays.

 From Tiznit, Morocco.
 Two images are shown of the one set. $125/set.
-ON HOLD
+SOLD

 Click these thumbnails to see versions posted at life size.